mrachuta/spring-api-azure-passwordlessdbapp/README.md

 ## Project name
-spring-azure-passwordlessdbapp - sample Spring Boot application to test AzureDevOps and access from VM/AKS to Azure Database for PostgreSQL with passwordless option enabled.
+spring-azure-passwordlessdbapp - sample Spring Boot application to try Azure DevOps and access from VM/AKS to Azure Database for PostgreSQL with passwordless option enabled.

 ## Table of contents
 - [Project name](#project-name)